 Who / what can be scrutinised?

 Any decision we make, and indeed any aspect of how we operate, can be scrutinised.
-This includes decisions made by our full Council, Cabinet and regulatory committees, and decisions delegated to officers to make.
+This includes decisions made by our full council, Executive and regulatory committees, and decisions delegated to officers to make.

-The only decisions which can actually be "called-in" are Cabinet and Portfolio Holder decisions, as well as any officer decisions.
+The only decisions which can actually be "called-in" are Executive and portfolio holder decisions, as well as any officer decisions.

 What is a call-in and who can do it?

-The Chairman of the Scrutiny Committee or any five members of Council can call-in a decision.
+The chair of the Scrutiny Committee or any five members of council can call-in a decision.